 Exchange-traded funds (ETFs) are popular investment vehicles for DIY investors to diversify their portfolios and grow wealth over the long term.
 Many ETFs have very low expense ratios.
-There are also a wide variety of options, so you can select one that fits with your investment goals and your own personal situation.
+There are also a wide variety of options, so you can select one that fits your investment goals and your situation.

 How to Invest in ETFs

 Investing in ETFs is simple, which is one of the reasons why they’re so popular.
 You may already have an account that allows you to purchase ETFs, but if not, here are three options worth considering.

 Public.com is an investing app that allows you to trade stocks and ETFs, including all of the ETFs featured in this article.
 You’ll get commission-free trades and the ability to purchase fractional shares.